-- Always consult the Legal, HR or Booker PR departments if you receive any correspondence or requests for information from government departments, politicians or political action groups. - Any requests for political donations, including the sponsorship of events organised by politicians or political parties, must be passed to the Tesco Government Relations team or Booker Legal department for resolution. - Refer to the Gift, Benefits & Hospitality policy and contact the Legal department if you are considering giving a gift to or entertaining a public official. - You are free to become involved in the democratic process - a community gets stronger when the people who live and work there are engaged in making it a better place.
-But always be clear that you're acting on your own behalf and not for Booker. - Any political activity must take place in your own time and not affect your work.
+- Always consult your Government Relations or Communications team if you receive any correspondence or requests for information from government departments, politicians or political action groups. - Any requests for political donations, including the sponsorship of events organised by politicians or political parties, must be passed to your local Government Relations or Communications and Legal teams for resolution. - Refer to the Gift & Entertainment policy and contact your Legal Director if you are considering giving a gift to or entertaining a public official. - You are free to become involved in the democratic process - a community gets stronger when the people who live and work there are engaged in making it a better place.
+But always be clear that you're acting on your own behalf and not for Tesco. - Any political activity must take place in your own time and not affect your work.
 And your point of view must not influence how you behave towards customers, colleagues or anyone else.

-- Q Can I make a political donation on behalf of Booker? - A No. We do not make donations to political parties or candidates. - Q Can Booker sponsor the Minister's charity event? - A You should discuss such requests with the Legal or PR department, even if the cause is charitable and not political.
+- Q Can I make a political donation on behalf of Tesco? - A No. We do not make donations to political parties or candidates.

+- Q Can Tesco sponsor the Minister's charity event? - A You should discuss such requests with your Legal and Government Relations or Communications teams, even if the cause is charitable and not political.
 You will need to ensure that the sponsorship of the event does not give rise to bribery or other reputational concerns and it is not partisan.
-Remember that Booker is a politically neutral organisation. - Q I work in Property.
-Can I speak to the Planning Minister about an issue that affects Booker? - A You need to consult the PR department before engaging government officials and jointly agree any engagement plan.
-It can often be helpful for officials to hear about an issue directly from the expert at Booker.
+Remember that Tesco is a politically neutral organisation. - Q I work in Property.
+Can I speak to the Planning Minister about an issue that affects Tesco? - A You need to consult your Government Relations or Communications team before engaging government officials and jointly agree any engagement plan.
+It can often be helpful for officials to hear about an issue directly from the expert at Tesco.